-- Professors Raitt, Denny, Payne, Rowntree; Associate Professors Bliss, Dresslar, Ingalls, Warren; Assistant Professors Terrell, Tilden, Starr, Storvick; Lecturer Wade; Instructors Black, McAdams; Acting Instructor Brown. - 7.
-Introduction to Home Economics.
-A. (2) Raitt.

-Function of home economics, history, present status in technological and relational aspects, place in curriculum, professional opportunities, personal accounts, and budgets. - Nutrition for Student Nurses.
+- Professors Raitt, Denny, Monroe, Payne, Rowntree; Associate Professors Bliss, Dresslar, Ingalls; Assistant Professors Terrell, Tilden, Starr, Storvick; Lecturer Wade; Instructors Black, Bucknell, McAdams. - Raitt.
+7. Introduction to Home Economics.
+A. (2) Function of home economics, history, present status in technological and relational aspecta, place in curriculum, professional opportunities, personal accounts, and budgets. - Nutrition for Student Nurses.
 A,W, S. (6) Bliss.
-Nutrition and food preparation.
+9. Nutrition and food preparation.
 Open to student nurses only.
 Pr., Chem.
-21. - 12.
-Costume Design and Construction.
-A,W, S. (5)

-Payne, Ingalls, Starr.

-General enough to be of practical value if only one course is taken, yet basically organized as a foundation for the costume design courses which follow. - 15.
-Food Preparation.
-A, S. (3 or 5)

-General enough to be of practical value if only one course is taken, yet basically organized as a foundation for all the food preparation which follows.
-Technics presented by demonstration followed by laboratory practice.
-Not open to freshmen.
-Students who present two years of home economics credit from high school may omit the laboratory work and receive 3 credits. - 24.
+21. - Costume Design and Construction.
+A,W, S. (5) Payne, Ingalls, Starr.
+12 General enough to be of practical value if only one course is taken, yet basically organized as a foundation for the costume design courses which follow. - Food Preparation.
+A, S. (3 or 5) Dresslar, Tilden.
+General enough to be of practical value if only one course taken, yet basically organized as a foundation for all the food preparation which follows.
+Technics presented by demon-stration followed by laboratory practice.
+Students who present two years of home economics credit from high school may omit the laboratory work and receive 3 credits.
+15. - 24.
 Textiles for Non-Majors.
-A. (2) Textile fibers and fabrics, characteristics, varieties, uses, and care. - 25.
+(2) - 25.
 Textiles.
 W, S. (5) Denny.
 Textile products and their uses, economic and esthetic values.
 Relation of raw material, construction, and finish to quality and cost of fabrics.
-Not open to freshmen. - Institution Textiles.
+Not open to freshmen. - 26.
+Institution Textiles.
 W. (3) Denny.
 Textile supplies for institutions.
-Methods of purchase, specifications, testing, storage, care. - 41.
-Home Furnishing for Non-Majors.
-S. (3)
+Methods of purchase, specifications, testing, storage, care, - 41.
+Home Furnishing for Non-Majors. - 101, 102.

-Furnishing of homes in terms of artistic structure, color harmony, cost, and upkeep. - 101, 102.
 Needlecraft.
-A,W. (2,2) Payne.
+A,W. (2,2) Pavne.
 Interpretation of the needle arts of various nationalities.
 Application of authentic and original designs.
 Study of historic laces and embroideries is carried through the courses.
 Pr., 12, Art 9. - 104.
 Nutrition for Non-Majors.
-S. (2)
+S. (2) For physical education majors, pre-medics, social service workers and others for whom a specific nutritional knowledge is essential.
+Pr., Physiol.
+7, high school or college chemistry, junior standing, or permission of instructor. - Diet Therapy for Graduate and Student Nurses.
+W, S. (5) Storvick.
+105. Pr., graduate nurse; or Home Econ.
+9, Chem.
+1, 2, 137, Physiol.
+53, 54. - Nutrition for Public Health Nurses.
+A. (5) 106.
+Storvick.
+Pr., graduate nurse. - 107-108.
+Nutrition.
+A, W. (5-3) Rowntree.
+Fundamental principles of human nutrition.
+Pr., Chem.
+135-136, H.E.
+15, Physiol.
+7. Pre-medical students and chemistry majors may enroll with the instructor's consent.
+Prerequisite to all advanced courses in nutrition. - 109.
+Consumption Problems and Management of Income.
+W. (3) Monroe.
+Cost-of-living and consumption studies; economic factors influencing family standards, expenditures and levels of living; attempts through social control to raise levels of living.
+Of special interest to social workers and students not in Home Economics.